Warning

 Whilst the SG does not concern itself with the technical detail contained in IMAS, it does fulfil an important quality management function and is responsible for ensuring that new or amended IMAS guidance is developed in line with the approved workplan and in accordance with the rules of procedure set out in IMAS 01.10.

-The SG has a mandate to ensure that the RB membership remains appropriate and representative, is consistent with the provisions laid out in IMAS 01.10 and that the members rotate in line with the proper rules of procedure.
-The SG does not determine rotation of RB members directly, but periodically reviews the composition of the RB and provides direction to the Chair of the RB in the event that a rotation of members is required.
+The SG has the mandate to ensure that the RB membership remains appropriate and representative, is consistent with the provisions laid out in IMAS 01.10 and that the members rotate in line with the proper rules of procedure.
+The SG does not determine the rotation of RB members directly, but periodically reviews the composition of the RB and provides directions to the chair of the RB in the event that a rotation of members is required.

 B.2.2.
 Chair and Secretary